Characters from the Moribito series and its adaptations.

 - Guile Hero: She puts her intelligence to good use when outnumbered.

 - Heroic Vow: She has vowed to save eight lives in exchange for the eight lives her mentor killed in her defense.
 In the anime, when her childhood friend and healer, Tanda, called her out on how many lives she was taking in her efforts to accomplish that goal, she further swore never to kill.

-- Lady of War: She's able to read the situation and assess the battle, uses a spear as her Weapon of Choice, prefers to fight her opponents honorably (even if they don't), looks quite graceful while doing it.
+- Lady of War: She's able to read the situation and assess the battle, uses a spear as her weapon, prefers to fight her opponents honorably (even if they don't), looks quite graceful while doing it.
 But she's always mindful to spare her opponents' lives in the anime.

 - Little Miss Badass: Even as a child, she was really good with a spear.